We look for student interns and volunteers on a semesterly basis and calls for applicants will be posted at our Get Involved page when released.

 Since CalFresh is a federal nutrition program and is currently only open to US citizens and legal permanent residents, you will not be able to apply.
 However, we encourage you to apply to the Food Assistance Program instead.

-- For non-work study jobs: dated check stubs for the last 30 days OR statement of earnings from employer.
+- For non-work study jobs: dated check stubs for the last 30 days that show your name OR statement of earnings from an employer.

 - If you are a UC employee, statements can be found here.

 - Rent receipt (if you pay rent online, a receipt should be emailed to you)

 - OR a lease agreement that indicates the portion of the rent you pay